-The law enforcement agency must also adopt written procedures governing access to ensure that only those authorized, in writing by the agency head have access to the data, for a specific law enforcement purpose.
-Access to the data must be based on a reasonable suspicion that the data are pertinent to an active criminal investigation.
+The law enforcement agency must also adopt written procedures governing access to ensure that only those authorized, in writing on a case-by-case basis, by the agency head have access to the data, for a specific law enforcement purpose.
 An audit trail and training is required.

 Subd.
 8. Notification to Bureau of Criminal Apprehension.
-Requires law enforcement agencies to notify the Bureau of Criminal Apprehension (BCA) within ten days of installation or use of an automated license plate reader or installation of the technology in another surveillance device.
+Requires law enforcement agencies to notify the Bureau of Criminal Apprehension (BCA) within ten days of installation or use of an automated license plate reader.
 The notification must include the fixed location of any stationary readers.